Sequoia National Park Planning Guide

 Services Are Limited

 Several facilities are spread throughout the park; however, there is no guarantee that they will be open year-round.
 Visitor centers, campsites, and lodges have all been known to close at various times due to weather and fire concerns.
-Given this, it’s best to check the status of facilities before you visit and bring along any necessities you may need, such as food and water.
+Check the status of facilities before you visit and bring along any necessities you may need, like food and water.
 Cell phone reception is also limited in most of the park, so make sure to download maps and trail directions before entering the park.

 While some roads are easily accessible, others may have steep grades with vehicle restrictions in place.
 Road closures are also common throughout the year, depending upon weather and fire concerns.